SunPathLab/ith.Variant/README.md

 Install using Conda
 ---
 Make sure you've conda or minionda pre installed and run the following commands to install required packages.
+If not, please check how to [install miniconda](INSTALL_MINICONDA.md)

 ```shell
 git clone https://github.com/SunPathLab/ith.Variant.git && cd ith.Variant